 Informational meeting to become a foster parent

 As a foster parent, you become a link in a lifelong chain.
 You can provide the unconditional healing, support, and guidance that can help a child and siblings thrive and grow as every child needs.
 When children have been removed from their families for whatever period of time, they especially need a loving parent to tuck them into bed, provide comfort and play, prepare meals with them, and even encourage them to go to college.
 If you are looking for a way to make a difference in the world, make a world of difference in the life of a child by becoming a foster parent.
-Foster VC Kids welcomes you to attend an open informational meeting that will explore foster parenting and help you decide if it’s is the right choice for you.
+Children and Family Services welcome you to attend an open informational meeting to help you decide if foster parenting is the right choice for you.

 About Ventura County Human Services Agency, Foster VC Kids